ren116/shophouse/README.md

 - Fork this repository.
 - Make a directory using your team number and your shorten name like team-6-SJ.
-- Work on that repository
+- Work in that directory you made.

 ## Technical stacks